keigoi/ocaml-mpst/instructions.md

 * reproduce our benchmarks from Figure 15, Section 6.1.
 For that purpose, complete Step 1 of this document.

 * test the main use case (OAuth) from the paper, described in Figure 15, Section 6.3.
-For that purposee, complete Step 2.1 of this document.
+For that purpose, complete Step 2.1 of this document.

 * compile the global protocols, reported in Figure 15, Section 6.2.
-For that purposee, complete Step 3 of this document.
+For that purpose, complete Step 3 of this document.

-Additionally, you can also try some of the other protocols that we have implemented, such as DNS (See Step 2.2), you can  verify various examples (Step 4.1 and 4.2) and implement your own protocols (Step 4.3) using our library.
+Additionally, you can try some of the other protocols that we have implemented, such as DNS (See Step 2.2).
+You can also verify examples and use cases (Step 4.1 and 4.2) and implement your own protocols (Step 4.3) using our library.

 ## Getting started